marilenamelas/TRGN510_finalproject/README.md

 B) Where to find my RDATA:
 Inside the directory 'finalproject' there is another directory called 'R_data'.
 This includes a subdirectory named    'My_work_in_R' which contains two files: a) Mywork_Rdata.rmd and Tables.RData.
 My detailed R script is described in the R script document uploaded on github (named as: All R scripts.R).

+ ALL MY GRAPHS ARE SUMMARIZED IN THE 'RESULTS AND CONCLUSIONS' DOCUMENT.

  BUILD WITH:
  1. Bash/command line on itg server (melas@itg.usc.edu)